-In 2012, U.S. News & World Report listed health informatics and information management as one of the top nine new college majors, stating that “the need is huge for professionals who can help acquire, manage, and use information to improve health and manage payments.”
-In 2016, it ranked medical and health services manager as 44th on the list of the 100 best jobs, sixth in best business jobs, and 25th in best paying jobs.
+In 2020, U.S. News & World Report ranked medical and health services manager as 11th on the list of the 100 best jobs, second in best business jobs, and seventh in best STEM jobs.

 Health Information Management Job Titles and Salaries

 Job titles and salaries of HIM professionals vary considerably and are usually dependent on work setting and experience.
 A University of Wisconsin Bachelor of Science in Health Information Management and Technology (HIMT) can be the foundation for many HIM positions, such as these listed in the 2019 AHIMA salary study:

 Revenue Cycle Management / Coding Billing: $66,370

 - Revenue cycle manager